 We give our son the tools to deal with negative attention (talk directly to the person first, if that doesn’t stop it, go to an adult) and let him know he is free to choose what he wears.
 We stay neutral, neither encouraging nor discouraging the outfits he chooses—his clothing does not define him.

 I think the most important thing to do as a parent is to keep the lines of communication open and provide a judgment-free zone.
-The talks we have had with our son haven’t been one-time only conversations but ongoing for the past four years.
+The talks we have had with our son haven’t been one-time only conversations but ongoing.
 We are his safe place to land.

 As I sat down to write this, I asked him what he does when someone gives him negative attention.
 His reply was, “I don’t get a lot of negative attention but if I do I just ignore them.
 It’s not going to stop me from doing what I like.”